 "You're going to die," the doctor told him.
 "I'll outlive you," Williams replied.
 And he did.

 In 1866 Williams married but was to know home life for only three years before his wife died shortly after giving birth to a child, which also died.
 Williams joined a government geographical expedition and came to know the far ports of the seas.

 In 1880 Williams joined the police force of Kansas City, Mo., then a rough town.
 In 1885 the lure of gold called him to the Black hills of South Dakota, where he had considerable success.
 He loaned the profits to a sister at San Francisco.
 Then he went to work caring for animals for Ringling Bros. circus.

 Loses All In Quake

 The great fire and earthquake which destroyed most of San Francisco in 1906 brought Williams to the side of his sister, who lost all Williams' mining wealth in the holocaust.
 Undismayed, he returned to the circus, then in 1908 joined a telegraph company pushing wire east to California.
-O___ ____ on the ____ included working with the construction crew building the Portland to Seattle highway.
+Other work on the coast included working with the construction crew building the Portland to Seattle highway.

 "Nothing unusual about being 102."
 Williams told a reporter in an interview on that birthday.
 "It's just the fiber you're made of."
 Williams asserted then that he never had known a day of sickness in his life.
 At 102 he hiked out to the dam for fishing on good days.
 Until he entered Somerville home last spring he lived alone.

-Williams has no kin ____ ____ ____.
+Williams has no known survivors.
 His body is at the Vassar Rawls funeral home with arrangements pending.

 Williams was the second Lewiston centenarian to die with six days.
 John F. Bishop, veteran fruit grower died at St. Joseph's hospital a week ago today, three days after his 100th birthday.